Mx77u/freewoman/README.md

 2. Unzip the .zip File

-3. Open The freewoman Directory and navigate to the file freewoman.exe and doubleclick the file.
+3. Open The freewoman Directory and navigate to the file freewoman.exe and doubleclick the file

+## Requirements
+The Software works with Windows 7 or newer.